 Luisa Lucie-Smith

-I am currently a Research Fellow at the Max Planck Institute for Astrophysics (MPA) in Garching, Germany.
-My research work focuses on the formation of the large-scale structure of the Universe, using a combination of numerical simulations and artificial intelligence (AI) algorithms.
+I am currently a Junior Professor at the Hamburg Observatory at the University of Hamburg in Germany.
+My research work focuses on studying how galaxies and large-scale structures of the Universe form and finding ways to extract fundamental physics from them, using a combination of numerical simulations and artificial intelligence (AI) algorithms.

 You can find a more formal description of my background in my CV and a list of my papers on arXiv.